Contents

 4. Responsibility for Construction Site Safety

-From high level injury reporting requirements to basic use of personal protective equipment, it’s important to discuss the roles everyone plays in keeping the site a safe work environment.
+From high-level injury reporting requirements to basic use of personal protective equipment, it’s important to discuss the roles everyone plays in keeping the site a safe work environment.

 During your safety meeting, stress that more than one employer at a worksite can be cited for a single OSHA violation.
 When one person is careless, it affects all workers regardless of job title or company.
-Everyone in multi-employer job-sites is responsible for each other's safety.

 5. Brainstorming Safety Improvement Plans

-Would they approve if the company used drones for periodic safety inspections?
+These worker-led meetings also offer an opportunity to get feedback on how to use technology and innovations to improve safety and productivity.
+For instance, would they approve if the company used drones for periodic safety inspections?
 Or would they prefer something more subtle like safety management software before seeing big changes?
-By hosting meetings on these safety topics, you should expect to see an improvement your site’s safety.